 Each of their eyes were drawn to the heavens as the full moon found her place in the center of the sky, lighting up the predator and the prey.
 The moon was so bright as to create shadows around the two.
 But the moon only allowed her face to be seen for a moment, and then the night was filled with the sound of beating wings.

 The darkness descended upon them as the crows, aided by the light of the moon and guided by the falling star, consumed the man and his silver eyes.

 As the sun rose, Aisling found herself surrounded by a circle of birds.
-The man was gone, his flesh had been torn and scattered, his silver eyes dropped in the lake.
-Only the blood stained earth where he had once knelt identified that he had ever lived at all.
+The man was gone, his flesh had been torn and scattered, and his silver eyes dropped into the lake.
+Only the blood-stained earth where he had once knelt identified that he had ever lived at all.
 She felt no pity for him and was glad that he was dead.
 The birds left her his ring of keys and slowly she was able to remove the iron that bound her.
 The crows bowed their heads when she was free and took flight into the morning sky.